You have a million things on your to-do list when selling your home.

 According to the National Association of Realtors, most sellers (80%) encounter one agent before deciding who to sell with.

-Whether you’re meeting with one agent or several, make sure your decision isn’t based solely on likeability, or because the person was referred to you.
+Make sure your decision isn’t based solely on likeability, or because the person was referred to you.

 For example…